-- (1) The making of a subsequent permitted transfer shall be disregarded in determining whether a creditor's claim with respect to a prior permitted transfer is extinguished as provided in section -8; and - (2) Any distribution to a beneficiary shall be deemed to have been made from the latest permitted transfer.
+(1) The making of a subsequent permitted transfer shall be disregarded in determining whether a creditor's claim with respect to a prior permitted transfer is extinguished as provided in section -8; and

+(2) Any distribution to a beneficiary shall be deemed to have been made from the latest permitted transfer. § -12 Taxation. (a) The transferor shall pay to the State a one per cent tax on all permitted transfers.